fionss/marketing_analytics/README.md

   <li>Conversion rate declined with every additional contact attempt</li>
   <li>Lower euribor interest rate increased conversion.
 Clients contacted at rates below 1% converted at 26.49% vs 9.69% when rates were above 4%.</li>
 </ul>
-<p>These findings are clear and actionable.
-This can be a resource that can improve recommendations that can make the campaign more successful.</p>
+<p>These findings are clear and actionable and can be used as a resource that can improve recommendations that can make the campaign more successful.</p>

 <h3>Business Problems</h3>